AnisurRahman-46/Cybersecurity-Learning/Day-06/README.md

 > Welcome to Day-06 Hackers, Today we will be discussing about **_📖 Ethical Hacking & Types of Hackers_**.
 So let's get Started.

 ---
+First of all, we will be discussing What is **_HACKING_** ?

+> - **Hacking** is the process of identifying and exploiting weakness in a system or a network to gain unauthorized access to data and system resources.
+> - It can also be defined as an unauthorized intrusion into the information systems/networks by an attacker by compromising the security.
+> - Example of Hacking: Exploiting the weakness of default password to gain access to the data stored inside the system.

+---

 # 📌 What is Ethical Hacking?

 **Ethical Hacking**, also known as **Penetration Testing**, is the practice of intentionally probing computer systems, networks, and applications to identify vulnerabilities and security loopholes.
 Ethical hackers use the same techniques as malicious hackers but with **legal authorization and for a good purpose** — to secure systems before real attackers can exploit them.